-A balance disorder is a disturbance in your balance system which can cause you to feel: unsteady, giddy or have a sensation of spinning.
+A balance disorder is a disturbance in your balance (vestibular) system which can cause you to feel: unsteady, spinning or have a sensation of movement (vertigo).

 What is the balance system?

-Your balance system is made up from what your eyes see, what your joints feel, and what is picked up by the balance part of your inner ear.
+Your balance system is made up from what your eyes see, what your joints/muscles feel, and what movement is sensed by the balance part of your inner ear.

 Video – how the inner ear balance system works